Orchestra Baobab: Tribute to Ndiouga Dieng

 Ten years on from their previous release, after the retirement of Attisso, the departure of Benjeloun and the death of Ndiouga Dieng in November 2016, Orchestra Baobab continue to tour and record new material.
 Dieng was replaced by his son, Alpha Dieng.
 Under Balla Sidibé's leadership, they released Tribute to Ndiouga Dieng on 31 March 2017.
 The album features Beninese guitarist René Sowatche as Attisso's replacement and, for the first time, the band incorporates a kora player, Abdoulaye Cissoko.
 There are also appearances of ex-member Thione Seck and popular singer Cheikh Lô.
 The album release was accompanied by a world tour with concerts in played in the UK, France and Norway.

-As the band approached its 50th anniversary, its key members passed away.
-Issa Cissoko died in March 2019 at the age of 72, while Balla Sidibé died in July 2020, aged 78.
+As the band approached its 50th anniversary, its key members died: Issa Cissoko died in March 2019 at the age of 72, while Balla Sidibé died in July 2020, aged 78.
 Despite the loss of both of its leaders, Orchestra Baobab decided to continue, with longtime saxophonist Thierno Koité as its new director.
 Former lead singer Thione Seck (aged 66) and former guitarist Barthélémy Attisso (aged 76) both died in 2021.
 Rudy Gomis suffered from severe meningitis in October 2016 and went into a coma.
 He fully recovered in 2020, but died at the age of 75 in April 2022.